x-93/jiopad/domain/consensus/utils/txscript/README.md

 Package txscript implements the karlsen transaction script language.
 There is a comprehensive test suite.

-## Kaspa Scripts
+## Karlsen Scripts

-Kaspa provides a stack-based, FORTH-like language for the scripts in the karlsen transactions.
+Karlsen provides a stack-based, FORTH-like language for the scripts in the karlsen transactions.
 This language is not turing complete although it is still fairly powerful.